 - ½ teaspoon onion powder

-- Place the chicken thighs in the air fryer basket in a single layer.
-Air fry at 400F for 20-25 minutes, or until the internal temperature is between 165F and 185F.
+- Place chicken in air fryer basket in a single layer.

 Doug Veronneau says